Iker-Goni/CSE284_IBD_methods_comparison/README.md

 python3 scripts/ibd_tool_difference.py
 python3 scripts/plot_ibd_comparison.py
 ```
 Various plots and .csv files are available in the ```results/``` folder, the most important of which are displayed below in the Results section.
 Results for each tool are separated into their respective folders bearing the tool's name.
+For Beagle and Germline, those results include IBD by chromosome, cumulative IBD distribution, IBD summary statistics, pairwise IBD sharing, pairwise PI_HAT, and PI_HAT distribution.
 ## Results
 We computed runtime and peak memory for each of the three tools: